tdhock/tdhock.github.io/_posts/2021-06-23-missing-list-element.md

 ## Follow-up

-I posted a thread on R-devel about `na.omit` on lists and data frames with list columns (TODO link).
+I posted [a thread on R-devel](https://stat.ethz.ch/pipermail/r-devel/2021-August/080994.html) about `na.omit` on lists and data frames with list columns.